-STUDENT-PARENT HANDBOOK 2021-2022
+STUDENT-PARENT HANDBOOK 2022-2023

-Adopted by the Board 7/26/2021
+Board Reviewed 7/25/2022

 It is the policy of Gregory-Portland ISD not to discriminate on the basis of race, color, national origin, sex, handicap or age in its employment practices as required by Title VI of the Civil Rights Act of 1964, as amended; Title IX of the Education Amendments of 1972; the Age Discrimination Act of 1975, as amended; and Section 504 of the Rehabilitation Act of 1973, as amended.
 Gregory-Portland ISD will take steps to assure that lack of English language skills will not be a barrier to admission and participation in all educational and vocational programs For information about your rights or grievance procedures, contact the Deputy Superintendent.